 - By age 2, your child should know at least 50 words and at least half of them should be understandable to a stranger.
-If she's having trouble forming words, call the doctor.
+If they are having trouble forming words, call the doctor.

-- To help keep her healthy, make sure your child washes her hands often.
-Help her remember to do this after she sneezes, plays with animals, or, if she does, goes to the bathroom.
+- To help keep them healthy, make sure your child washes their hands often.
+Help them remember to do this after they sneeze, plays with animals, or, if they do, go to the bathroom.

 - Sometimes parents need a break, but make sure you prepare your child.
-Find a sitter he likes who will keep him on his normal daily routine.
+Find a sitter they like who will keep them on their normal daily routine.

 - Hand-me-downs are fine for clothes, but with toys, newer is better.
 Older toys may not meet current safety standards, and they could break.

 - You're never too old to be silly.
 Make faces and goofy noises -- your child will love it!